Sukonno-Chakma/Sukonno-Chakma.github.io/_experiances/Experiances.md

 # Assessment of Water Quality Parameters and Their Impact on Tilapia Production in Aquaculture Ponds
 **Date:** February 13–20, 2025

-> Internship at Bluetech Life Science & Agro Ltd.
+> Internship at Bluetech Life Science & Agro Ltd | Sylhet.

 ---